digital-asset/daml/docs/source/json-api/production-setup/metrics.rst

 Timers
 ======

-A timer records all metrics registered by a meter and by a histogram, where the histogram records the time necessary to execute a given operation ( in fractional milliseconds).
+A timer records the time necessary to execute a given operation (in fractional milliseconds).

 Common HTTP Metrics
 *******************